Fall of Jayakarta

-The Fall of Jayakarta, also known as the conquest of Jacatra, was a military engagement between the Dutch East India Company (VOC) and the Banten Sultanate at Jayakarta, which occurred in 1619, after the first Dutch attempt to conquer Jayakarta.
-This important event in the history of Jakarta led to the Dutch taking control of Jayakarta.
-This military conquest also marked the declining era of the Banten Sultanate.
+The Fall of Jayakarta, also known as the conquest of Jacatra, was a military engagement between the Dutch East India Company (VOC) and the Banten Sultanate at Jayakarta in 1619, following the first Dutch attempt to conquer the city.
+It resulted in the Dutch seizure of Jayakarta and marked the beginning of the decline of the Banten Sultanate.

 Background

-Tensions between Prince Jayawikarta and the Dutch escalated until 1618, when his soldiers besieged the Dutch fortress containing the Nassau and Mauritius warehouse.
+Tensions between Prince Jayawikarta and the Dutch escalated in 1618, when his soldiers besieged the Dutch fortress containing the Nassau and Mauritius warehouses.
 An English fleet of 15 ships arrived under Thomas Dale, former governor of the colony of Virginia.
 After a sea battle, the newly appointed Dutch governor Jan Pieterszoon Coen (JP Coen) escaped to the Moluccas to seek support; the Dutch had taken over the first of the Portuguese forts there in 1605.
-Dutch garrison commander Pieter van den Broecke and five other men were arrested during negotiations, since Jayawikarta believed that he had been deceived by the Dutch.
-Jayawikarta and the English then forged an alliance.
+Dutch garrison commander Pieter van den Broecke and five other men were arrested during negotiations, as Jayawikarta believed that he had been deceived by the Dutch.
+Jayawikarta and the English then formed an alliance.

-JP Coen's fleet had robbed several Chinese ships (also known as junks) around the Java Sea, destroying the Jepara Harbor before attacking Jayakarta.
-These robberies were carried out by the Dutch East India Company (VOC), but flew the colours of Britain's East India Company to damage the relationship between England and China, which has previously been amenable.
+JP Coen's fleet robbed several Chinese ships (also known as junks) in the Java Sea, destroying Jepara Harbor before attacking Jayakarta.
+These acts were carried out by the Dutch East India Company (VOC), but under the colours of Britain's East India Company in order to damage relations between England and China, which had previously been amicable.

-On 20 April 1619, JP Coen's fleet prepared to take revenge for the fall of the lodge and the siege of their castle (fortress) in Jayakarta.
-They also launched brutal sieges to Bantenese outposts resulted in massacre of Bantenese forces.
+On 20 April 1619, JP Coen's fleet prepared to retaliate for the fall of the lodge and the siege of their castle (fortress) in Jayakarta.
+They also launched sieges on Bantenese outposts, resulting in the massacre of Bantenese forces.